WHAT IS A SITE PLAN?

 - Assigned physical address(es).

-A site plan may be non-certified or certified.
+A site plan may be certified or non-certified.
 A non-certified site plan is one that is created by a property owner, contractor, or landscaper.
 It is a drawing where the accuracy and dimensions are verified by the property owner.
 A certified site plan is one that is prepared and stamped by an architect, engineer, surveyor, or other professional.
 Grays Harbor County (GHC) accepts both certified and non-certified site plans.

 SERVICES

 Grays Harbor County does not provide site plan services.
 If a historical site plan of record exists, these may be provided upon request.
-Should you need assistance preparing a site plan, please contact a consultant in the private sector, a contractor, title company, architect, engineer, surveyor, etc. This is not a service provided by Grays Harbor County.
+Should you need assistance preparing a site plan, please contact a consultant in the private sector, a contractor, title company, architect, engineer, surveyor, etc.

 SITE PLAN REQUIREMENTS